 To learn more, please visit MASCUSA's website at:

-DESERT SUN'S TAKE ON MINIATURE AUSTRALIAN SHEPHERD VS. MINIATURE AMERICAN SHEPHERD
+DESERT SUN'S TAKE -MINIATURE AUSTRALIAN SHEPHERD

 Since the acceptance of the Miniature Australian Shepherd into the American Kennel Club